-To give the MapReduce jobs the access they need, you could add hbase-site.xml to \$HADOOP_HOME/conf and add HBase jars to the \$HADOOP_HOME/lib directory.
+To give the MapReduce jobs the access they need, you could add hbase-site.xml_to \$HADOOP_HOME/conf and add HBase jars to the \$HADOOP_HOME/lib directory.
 You would then need to copy these changes across your cluster.
-Or you can edit \$HADOOP_HOME/conf/hadoop-env.sh and add them to the HADOOP_CLASSPATH variable.
-However, this approach is not recommended because it will pollute your Hadoop install with HBase references.
-It also requires you to restart the Hadoop cluster before Hadoop can use the HBase data.
+Or you could edit \$HADOOP_HOME/conf/hadoop-env.sh and add hbase dependencies to the HADOOP_CLASSPATH variable.
+Neither of these approaches is recommended because it will pollute your Hadoop install with HBase references.
+It also requires you restart the Hadoop cluster before Hadoop can use the HBase data.

-The recommended approach is to let HBase add its dependency jars itself and use HADOOP_CLASSPATH or -libjars.
+The recommended approach is to let HBase add its dependency jars and use HADOOP_CLASSPATH or -libjars.